Vitamin D Deficiency In India: How To Address The Deficiency?

-Vitamins are basically of 2 types: fat soluble, like vitamins A, D, E, and K, and water-soluble, like vitamins B and C. Vitamin deficiencies are common among Indians.
-However, vitamin D deficiency is something which many are still not aware of.
+Vitamins are basically of 2 types: fat-soluble, like vitamins A, D, E, and K, and water-soluble, like vitamins B and C. Vitamin deficiencies are common among Indians.
+However, vitamin D deficiency is something that many are still not aware of.

 This blog will try and apprehend various aspects associated with Vitamin D deficiency.

 Table Of Contents

 1. What Is Vitamin D, And How Much Is It Required Daily?

 3. Symptoms Of Vitamin D Deficiency

 6. Prevalence Of Vitamin D Deficiency In Indians